 The most common dental emergencies we see in kids are:

 - Knocked-out tooth.
-When a tooth is completely knocked out of the socket, it’s important to act fast.
+When a permanent tooth is completely knocked out of the socket, it’s important to act fast.
 The sooner you can get to our office, the better the chances are that we’ll be able to save the tooth.
 Try to find the tooth and pick it up by the crown (the part that’s usually visible in the mouth).
 Gently rinse the tooth off with water, do not scrub it or remove any tissue attached to it.
 If you can, place the tooth back in the socket.
 If that’s not possible, put the tooth in a cup of milk or saline solution and bring it to us.

 - Cut or bite to the tongue or cheek.
 These injuries usually happen during sports or other activities.
 If your child has a cut or bite on the tongue, cheek, or lip, gently clean the area with water and apply a cold compress to reduce swelling.
-If the bleeding doesn’t stop after 15 minutes or if it’s heavier than a normal cut, call us or go to the emergency room, as the cut may need medical care or a few stitches.
+If the bleeding doesn’t stop after 15 minutes or is heavier than a normal cut, call us or go to the emergency room, as the cut may need medical care or a few stitches.

 - Cracked or chipped tooth.
 If your child has a cracked or chipped tooth, it’s important to seek dental care as soon as possible.
 Rinse the area with warm water and apply a cold compress to reduce swelling.
 You can also use pain medication to help with discomfort.
 Depending on the severity of the crack, we may be able to repair it.
 However, if the crack is severe, the tooth may need to be extracted.